 Every city and neighborhood has their pioneers, people who are creating abundance for their neighbors and local citizens.
 These people have a different vision for their communities.
 We do not have to train community builders, we only have to give them visibility.
 When we will see how many there are learn from, our vision for our local communities will shift.
 This list is a beginning.

 ABCD in Action is a website focused on ways to apply the principles and practices of Asset-Based Community Development and related strength-based and commonsense approaches.
-As of July 2012, the site’s members include practitioners from the US, Canada, Australia, England, Wales and Ireland with interest and experience in grass roots practice, health applications, social policy, evaluation and outcomes, education and daily life.
+The site’s members include practitioners from the US, Canada, Australia, England, Wales and Ireland with interest and experience in grass roots practice, health applications, social policy, evaluation and outcomes, education and daily life.

 A Small Group is a network of citizens in Cincinnati engaged in caring for their community.
 They are shifting the way people gather in the city and shifting the narrative of the city from one of problem to one of possibility.
 They hold intensive, community conversations, a monthly meeting and a civic engagement series to make this happen.